 - A new Prayer List feature to track prayer requests that come in to your church.

 - Add the ability to search by First Name or Goes By in the Name Search dialog rather than just Last Name.

 - Some Output Forms can be sent directly to the clipboard.

-- A new grid-based Output Form will present data in a grid-like pop-up dialog.
-My goal is to give users some options on what is displayed in the grid.
+- A new grid-based Output Form presents data in a grid-like pop-up dialog.

-- “Snapshot” feature (that’s our working name) that can be selected as a screen that pops up on CMD startup, which will give you a few basic stats about names in your file as a summary so that you can see some basic stats at a glance.
+- “Snapshot” feature that can be selected as a screen that pops up on CMD startup, which will give you a few basic stats about names in your file as a summary so that you can see some basic stats at a glance.

 - Ability for staff members (or carefully designated lay-leaders/members) to mark attendance using the web-enabled, tablet-sized app.
 This will enable real-time attendance marking from right within the congregation during services.